mrmartineau/zander.wtf-2020/content/projects/equals-go-card/index.md

     path: ./marketing-site.png
 ---

-Equals (the rebranded FairFX) released the [Equals Go card product](https://equalsmoney.com/personal/travel-card).
-It is a multi-currency card with 15 currencies that makes it easier and cheaper for people to manage their money while abroad.
+In 2019 Equals released a brand new product, the [Equals Go card](https://equalsmoney.com/personal/travel-card).
+It is a multi-currency card with up to 15 currencies that makes it easier and cheaper for people to manage their money while abroad.
 I worked on the web app for this product, which encompassed the user account area for customers.